-- During a typical school visit with Book of Bones, students and I discuss animal features, decision making in writing, and create a skeleton of an invented animal, complete with labels describing the animals habitat, diet, and special abilities.
+During a typical school visit with Book of Bones and Book of Flight, students and I discuss animal features, decision making in writing, and create a skeleton or diagram of an invented animal, complete with labels describing the animals habitat, diet, and special abilities.

 >> Students love to give their best effort while drawing and numbering the neck vertebrae in a human VS giraffe.
 They also enjoy voting on the best size comparisons for the length of a whale mandible (motorcycles VS mailboxes VS walrus).

 >>This presentation is PERFECT for students in grades 2-3, and I have enjoyed tweaking it up down to kindergarten and up to 8th grade.

 While it is easiest for me to visit classrooms near Brooklyn, NY and Germantown, NY, I can easily work in a school trip while visiting family in Tucson, AZ and South Bend, IN.
 And I love to have an excuse to visit friends in D.C., Boston, and all over the place!